wen-community/wen-program-library/clients/rust/wen_new_standard/CONTRIBUTING.md

 cargo test-sbf --sbf-out-dir ../../programs/.bin
 ```

-When something changes in the program(s), make sure to run `pnpm clients` in the root directory, to re-generate the clients accordingly.
+When something changes in the program(s), make sure to run `yarn clients` in the root directory, to re-generate the clients accordingly.